AndrewSav/ledger-windows-build/README.md

 GitHub provides some software and libraries in its Actions environment, notably Visual Studio and CMake.
 It's nice that you do not need to download and install those, but it also means that you cannot choose versions, you get what is already there.
 Since GitHub constantly updates their environment templates it can potentially break the automated build in future.

-At the moment of writing, the repository contains two actions, only one of them is in use:
+At the moment of writing, the repository contains a single actions:

-- [build.yaml](.github/workflows/build.yaml) - this action is in use, and is build automatically upon tagging a commit (see below).
+- [build.yaml](.github/workflows/build.yaml) - this action is built automatically upon tagging a commit (see below).
 It uses the same [build.ps1](build.ps1) script as the manual process uses
-- [build-with-boost.yaml](.github/workflows/build-with-boost.yaml) - this action does not use the `build.ps1` script and instead uses Action Steps to perform the same tasks the PowerShell script provides.
-It can be used for reference in case of future incompatibilities around the PowerShell script.

 In order to kick off a new releases follow these steps: